HotCakeX/Harden-Windows-Security/Wiki posts/Harden‐Windows‐Security‐Module/Harden‐Windows‐Security‐Module.md

 ## Description

-The `Protect-WindowsSecurity` cmdlet's hybrid design allows it to operate as a standalone script and as a module component.
-It allows it to operate with and without administrator privileges.
+The `Protect-WindowsSecurity` cmdlet's hybrid design allows it to operate with and without administrator privileges.
 You can use this cmdlet in both interactive and non-interactive modes.

 In Interactive mode, the cmdlet will ask you to confirm the changes before applying them.
 In non-interactive mode, you can pre-configure the hardening categories you want to apply and the cmdlet will apply them without asking for confirmation.